Contact the TCC Library

 Answered By Library Staff Last Updated: May 29, 2020 Views: 39

 Sometimes the Interlibrary Loan (ILL) Librarian will have to cancel requests due to a number of reasons.
 Typically the reason is explained in an email to you if this does happen.
-Reasons typically include:
+Reasons include:

 - The material is recently published and not many libraries have it yet, thus we cannot find a library willing to lend it.
 You could suggest that our library purchase the material here.
 Please feel free to attempt again when more libraries may have purchased and processed their copies.
 Often times, libraries are not willing to lend new material out until their users have had a chance to use it.